JasonFruit/simplest-blog/sources/christian-independence-day.md

 their little disagreements; that's democracy for you, and democracy, like patriotism, is surely a Christian principle.

-It's a beautiful relationship, and it has been mutually beneficial — the churches have become large and wealthy, and the American government has gained valuable support from a potentially troublesome constituency.
+It's a beautiful relationship, and it has been mutually beneficial &mdash;
+the churches have become large and wealthy, and the American government has gained valuable support from a potentially troublesome constituency.
 It's a pity that the closeness of the church to the